-DSLR camera: The preferred setup for shooting pygmies with a DSLR is the 60mm or 100/105mm macro lens that can achieve 1:1 magnification.
+The preferred setup for shooting pygmies with a DSLR is the 60mm or 100/105mm macro lens that can achieve 1:1 magnification.
 If you don’t add any other accessories, you will take the perfect shots of a pygmy seahorse in its habitat.
 If you are a beginner, this is the best way to start.

-Compact camera: They can also produce great pygmy images.
+That said, not everyone has a DSLR set up, but you can also use your normal compact digital camera.
+Modern compacts can also produce great pygmy images.
 Put the camera in macro mode and off you go.
 If you want to gain additional magnification, use a close up lens.
 It will allow you to focus closer to your subject and make it look bigger in the frame.
 Without a wet lens, the pygmy seahorse will be a small part of the frame.

 For more magnification, it is recommended to add a teleconverter, rather than a diopter.
 This maintains your working distance from the subject and reduces the risk of accidentally bumping into the fan with the front of the lens and making all the pretty polyps close up.

 If you want an extreme supermacro, a combination of teleconverter and diopter will give very strong magnification without being right on top of the subject, and will increase the chance of getting an image with strong eye contact.

 Keep in mind that when shooting such a small subject at high magnifications, it can be quite difficult to keep your subject in focus due to the incredibly small depth of field.

 Additionally, put your cameras in autofocus in to get sharp images.

 These tiny, eye-lidless fish are very sensitive to and dislike bright lights.
 We suggest limiting the number of flash-lit images of pygmies, ideally to no more than five, to keep their disturbance to a minimum.
 Also, we highly recommend that you do not use a focus light.
 This is the main reason cited for them constantly turning away from photographers.